×

 What is a typical expat home or apartment like in Great Guana Cay?

 "A typical expat home or apartment in Great Guana Cay, is often a beachfront property with stunning views of the ocean.
 These homes are usually designed to blend in with the tropical environment, featuring bright colors and open floor plans to allow for natural light and air circulation.
 The interiors are often spacious and comfortably furnished, with modern amenities such as air conditioning, Wi-Fi, and fully equipped kitchens.
 Many homes also have outdoor spaces like patios or balconies, perfect for enjoying the warm weather and beautiful scenery.
 Some properties may even have private docks or beach access, offering a direct connection to the sea.
-Despite the island's remote location, these homes are often located close to local amenities like restaurants, shops, and recreational facilities," wrote a member in Great Guana Cay.
+Despite the island's remote location, these homes are often located close to local amenities like restaurants, shops, and recreational facilities," said one expat who made the move to Great Guana Cay.

 What is the average cost of housing in Great Guana Cay?